17 Helpful Tips for a More Comfortable International Flight

 9. Make your luggage unique

-One of the worst things is after your long flight you go to grab your chic black luggage but it actually looks the same as every other black one out there.
+One of the worst things after your long flight is when you go to grab your chic black luggage only to realize that it looks the same as every other black one out there.

-Next thing you know, you’re pulling the wrong one off and missing your own.
+Next thing you know, you’re pulling the wrong luggage and can’t find your own.

 To make it easier and less stressful for yourself, make your luggage unique and easily distinguishable from all the others.